 And Vitamin D is not the only nutrient our own bodies may prevent us from getting in adequate amounts.
 As Pat Sullivan describes in his book Wellness Piece By Piece, drawing from his personal experience, our digestive system may process and absorb nutrients inadequately.
 One of the most common examples, in this antibiotic-crazed society, is the depletion of our critical helpers and intimate neighbors – probiotic bacteria – that perform a number of essential duties for our bodies, including manufacturing vitamins A, B, and K.8

-In addition to digestive problems brought on by poor probiotic levels in our intestines, low stomach acid, inflammation and limited enzyme production can also inhibit our ability to digest foods effectively.
+In addition to digestive problems brought on by poor probiotic levels in our intestines, low stomach acid and limited enzyme production can also inhibit our ability to digest foods effectively.
 Genetics, age and activity level all factor into how well our digestive system works.
 Supplements can help compensate for our own bodies’ limitations in getting the nutritional goods to where we can use them.

 Fact #6: Pharmaceutical Sabotage